compSPI/compSPI/docs/contributing.rst

    account on the GitHub user account.
 For more details on how to fork a repository see `this guide <https://help.github.com/articles/fork-a-repo/>`_.

-3. Clone your fork of the compspi repo from your GitHub account to your local disk::
+3. Clone your fork of the compSPI repo from your GitHub account to your local disk::

        $ git clone git@github.com:YourLogin/compspi.git
        $ cd compspi

 4. Add the ``upstream`` remote.
-This saves a reference to the main compspi repository, which you can use to keep your repository synchronized with the latest changes::
+This saves a reference to the main compSPI repository, which you can use to keep your repository synchronized with the latest changes::

     $ git remote add upstream https://github.com/compspi/compspi.git

-You should now have a working installation of compspi, and your git repository properly configured.
+You should now have a working installation of compSPI, and your git repository properly configured.
 The next steps now describe the process of modifying code and submitting a PR: